bob123456678/TrainControl/Readme.md

     - Keyboard
         - Actuation counts for each accessory are now tracked and displayed as tooltips on the Keyboard page
     - Fixed bug where "Large" track diagrams would not always render correctly
+    - Fixed pop-up window stacking when "always on top" is not selected

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node